awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/eccv-2020-CenterTrack-eng.md

 ### Training on Video Data

 CenterTrack copies all weights related to the CenterNet pipeline and uses the same training objective with the addition of offset regression $$L_{off}$$.
 However, there is a problem in training CenterTrack, which is that errors such as missing tracklets, wrongly localized objects, or false positives occur in inference time and degrade the model's performance.
-Since the model leverages the ground truth of detection as the previous frame's detection results in training, errors have a highly negative impact.
+Since the model leverages the ground truth of detection as the previous frame's detection results in training, the network is vulnerable to such errors that are not happening in the training process.

 To handle this problem, authors intentionally simulate test-time errors during training.
 Specifically, three types of error are simulated to make the model robust.
 (1) locally jittering each tracklet by adding Gaussian noise, (2) random false positive, and (3) random false negative.
 Furthermore, in order to prevent overfitting in temporal characteristics, the random time difference between two frames is (up to 3 frames).